usdot-fhwa-OPS/V2X-Hub/src/v2i-hub/docs/Programming_Guide.md

   - manifest.json
   - README.md

 The main source code for the plugin resides in the ExamplePlugin.cpp file.
 This C++ class extends the PluginClientClockAware class from the V2X Hub API.
 The PluginClientClockAware has methods that can be overwritten to retrieve settings and messages.
-The next section will describe the source code needed to do the basic functionality for a plugin, and chapter 2 will walk through the process of creating a plugin based on the Example Plugin.
+The next section will describe the source code needed to do the basic functionality for a plugin, and [section 2](#plugin-creation-from-example-plugin) will walk through the process of creating a plugin based on the Example Plugin.
 The SampleData files are simply examples on how to include other C++ source files into a V2X Hub Plugin.
 They are currently not used.

 The CMakeLists.txt file contains the needed information for cmake to create the make files needed to compile the project.
 When creating a new plugin, this file will need to be modified with the plugins information.

 The manifest.json file is used by the V2X Hub Core to setup communications between the core and plugin.
 The file contains a description of the plugin, the executable location, the IP address of the V2X Hub running the core application, port information for communication, messages that are produced by this plugin, and then finally the configuration values for the plugin.
 The majority of this file will remain untouched, except for the configuration, messageTypes, and description sections.
-More detail will be given on the modification of those sections in chapter 2.
+More detail will be given on the modification of those sections in [section 2](#plugin-creation-from-example-plugin).

 The README.md is documentation for using the Plugin.
 Software without usage documentation is very difficult to reuse or extend.
 It is highly recommended that every new plugin includes usage documentation and follows the documentation template outlined [here](../../../examples/tmx-exampleapps/ExamplePlugin/README.md).